0Joeyz0/IDEA9103-Individual-Task/README.md

 **Iteration 4**

 Use alpha() to make the transparency of the pattern decrease with the timer, then increase with the timer when it reaches 0, and so on.

+**Iteration 5**

+I noticed that the transparency of some of the shapes did not change, and modified the code so that the transparency of all the shapes changed normally with the timer.